Is the "dw" short for "ydw" - I recall being taught to use ydw in school for the same phrase at GCSE.

 Dw i is a common form used to say ‘I am’.
 It is the basic form taught on many introductory Welsh for Adults courses in Wales.

 Many schools teach the slightly more formal Rydw i as the basic form for ‘I am’.
-This course also accepts that and another two common variations.
+This course also accepts that.